AngleProtocol/angle-docs/governance/angle-dao.md

 - the voting module and the `Timelock` contracts rely on reference implementations by OpenZeppelin
 - the part of the execution module designed to bridge payloads from one chain to another is forked from [contracts developed and audited by LayerZero](<(https://github.com/LayerZero-Labs/omnichain-governance-executor/tree/main/audits)>) for this exact use case.
-- The delegation mechanism for the voting module is forked from [FRAX audited delegation system](https://github.com/FraxFinance/frax-governance/blob/e465513ac282aa7bfd6744b3136354fae51fed3c/src/VeFxsVotingDelegation.sol) for veTokens.
-- The smart contracts for the veANGLE token [have been audited by Chainsecurity](../resources/audits/README.md).